 - Inspect and replace damaged screens, weather stripping, and door sweeps.

 - Reduce hiding places on the outside of your home that lure brown recluse to come in close and explore your walls for entry points.

 - Clean up attic spaces so they are orderly and free of clutter.

-If you'd like to take the first step toward making your home less attractive to brown recluse spiders and sign up for year-round pest control, which directly addresses the food source spiders are looking for, we make it easy with a free home evaluation.
+If you'd like to take the first step toward making your home less attractive to brown recluse spiders and sign up for year-round pest control in Tennessee, which directly addresses the food source spiders are looking for, we make it easy with a free home evaluation.
 Reach out today to get started and to learn more about our residential and commercial pest control services in Tennessee.